marcusalenius/marcusalenius.github.io/markdown/attention.md

 We can now see that the problem has reduced to making the context vector for "a" and the row corresponding to "time" as similar as possible.

-### Colored?
-A Note About Similarity
+-> Some note about similarity?
 Dot product is measure of similarity...

 ### An Initial Idea